-The Background should describe prior and ongoing efforts by the LDES Demonstration team relevant to DEIA, based on findings from an initial assessment that examines the context of DEIA within the LDES Demonstration team's organizations including any relevant accountability mechanisms.
-It can also describe efforts taken by the teams to advance DEIA related to suppliers, partners, and other relevant entities, diversity of the broader workforce and wealth building opportunities.
+The Background and Experience should describe prior and ongoing efforts by the project team relevant to DEIA, based on findings from an initial assessment that examines the context of DEIA within the team's organization(s), including any relevant accountability mechanisms.
+It can also describe efforts taken by the team to advance DEIA related to suppliers, partners, and other relevant entities; diversity of the broader workforce; and wealth-building opportunities.
 The description may include a discussion of how the project team's DEIA work fits in with the larger organization's strategy or include key data points, charts, or graphs.